PavanRangani/docs/docs/prd/incentive-stock/vested-details.md

 ### System Rule

-- `Vested Details` can only be applicable for Vested Share.
+- `Vested Details` can be added only for the Vesting Schedule.
-- Once the shares/percent are vested and user want to add vested details on that shares/percent then `Add Vested Details` action can be used.

 ### UX Rule

-- `Vested Details` is applicable for `RSA`, `RSU` & `Carried Interest` types.
 - For `Carried Interest`
-  - Gift/Sale date is always grater than Vest Date otherwise system shows error message.
+  - Gift/Sale date is always grater than `Vest Date` otherwise system shows error message.
-  - Gift/Sale percentage is always lower than Percent Vested otherwise system shows error message.
+  - Gift/Sale percentage is always lower than `Percent Vested` otherwise system shows error message.

 ### UI Rule